The Easiest Indoor Plants that Thrive in Low Light

 How are you caring for your dracaena?

-So far, it’s been easy… I’m ignoring it most of the time, watering it once it has completely dried out (I’m told overwatering is the demise of this plant), and I’m making sure it stays in the indirect sunlight from the living room window.
+It’s actually been easy… and I’m going on 2 years of keeping it alive and thriving.
+I’m basically ignoring it most of the time, watering it once it has completely dried out (I’m told overwatering is the demise of this plant), and I’m making sure it stays in the indirect sunlight from the living room window.

 What about the articles that suggest multiple low light plants (outside of these)?